saptarshi059/Advanced_NLP_Research_Project/README.md

 Currently, our programs are hard-coded to execute only with EXPERIMENT.sh and the custom data.
 However, a future release will take care of these issues.
 Also, please note that since these programs will be running on a smaller dataset, they will not be producing the same results from the paper.

+Finally, keep in mind that the first time one runs the GloVe program, it will download the 42B token GloVe model which has a size of 1.88GB and will take some time to download.

 [Change Log.](CHANGELOG.md)